rafaelvascc/google-meet-dice-roller/README.md

     /r 5d6+10               (rolls five six sided dice, sums the results and adds 10)

     /r 5d6-10               (rolls five six sided dice, sums the results and subtracts 10)

+    /r 5d6*10               (rolls five six sided dice, sums the results then multiplies the result by 10)

     /r 5d6h2                (rolls five six sided dice and sums the results of the two highest values. "h" stands for "Highest")